carpentries-incubator/geospatial-python/_episodes/20-parallel-raster-computations.md

 Very often raster computations involve applying the same operation to different pieces of data.
 Think, for instance, to the "pixel"-wise sum of two raster datasets, where the same sum operation is applied to all the matching grid-cells of the two rasters.
-This class of data-parallel tasks can benefit from chunking the input raster(s) into smaller pieces.
-In fact, operations on different data blocks can be run in parallel using multiple computing units (e.g., multi-core CPUs), thus potentially speeding up the calculation.
-In addition, by processing the data chunk-by-chunk, one could bypass the need to store the full dataset in memory, leading also to a smaller memory footprint.
+This class of data-parallel tasks can benefit from chunking the input raster(s) into smaller
+pieces: operations on different data blocks can be run in parallel using multiple computing units (e.g., multi-core CPUs), thus potentially speeding up the calculation.
+In addition, processing chunked data can also lead to smaller memory footprints, since one may bypass the need to store the full dataset in memory.

 In this episode, we will introduce the use of Dask in the context of raster calculations.
 Dask is a Python library for parallel and distributed computing that provides a framework to work with different data structures, including chunked arrays (Dask Arrays).
-Dask is well integrated with the Xarray's `DataArray`, which can use Dask arrays as underlying data structures.
+Dask is well integrated with (`rio`)`xarray` objects, which can use Dask arrays as underlying data structures.

 > ## More Resources on Dask
 >
-> Dask and Dask Arrays, with links
+> TODO: Dask and Dask Arrays, with links
 >
 {: .callout}

-It is important to notice, however, that the details of the computation determines the extent to which using Dask's chunked arrays instead of regular Numpy arrays can lead to faster calculations (and lower memory requirements).
-Depending on the nature of the calculation and the choice of parameters such as the chunk shape and size, one could even observe worse performances.
+It is important to notice, however, that many details determine the extent to which using Dask's chunked arrays instead of regular Numpy arrays leads to faster calculations (and lower memory requirements).
+The actual operations to carry out, the size of the dataset, and parameters such as the chunks' shape and size, all affects the performance of our computations.
+Depending on the specifics of the calculations, serial calculations might actually turn out to be faster!
 Being able to time profile your calculations is thus essential, and we will see how to do that in a Jupyter environment in the next section.

 # Time profiling calculations in Jupyter

-Let's set up a raster calculation using assets from the search carried out in the previous episode.
+Let's set up a raster calculation using assets from the search of satellite scenes that we have carried out in the previous episode.
 The search result, which consisted of a collection of STAC items (an `ItemCollection`), has been saved in GeoJSON format.
-We can load the collection again using the `pystac` library:
+We can load the collection using the `pystac` library:

 ~~~
 import pystac